-30 Halloween Movies with Kid-Friendly Thrills and Chills
+30 Best Kids' Halloween Movies with Not-so-Scary Thrills and Chills

+Whip up a seasonal batch of scarecrow snack mix (you'll find the recipe in our list of scary easy Halloween party snack ideas) while you settle in for a cozy night on the couch with one of these kids' Halloween movies.
+It's the perfect family-friendly nightcap to fall days spent apple and pumpkin picking or puzzling your way out of a corn maze.
 With so many spooky films available to rent or stream, it can be hard to choose the right one for your family.
-From preschool to preteen, our list of the best Halloween movies for kids has something to put everyone in the right spirit.
+From preschool to preteen, our list of the best kids' Halloween movies has something to put everyone in the right spirit.

-Spookley the Square Pumpkin is a square pumpkin who lives in a round pumpkin world and sees the best in everyone.
+Spookley the Square Pumpkin sees the best in everyone.
 Photo courtesy of Holiday Hill Enterprises

 Spookley is the PERFECT Halloween movie for your preschooler.
 This short animated film is full of positive messages about fitting in—even if you are the only square pumpkin in the patch.

 What can I say about the ultimate Halloween classic?
 Continue this tradition with your family as you watch the Peanuts gang celebrate Halloween in their own awkward way.
-Watch as Charlie Brown is invited to his first-ever Halloween Party and Linus patiently waits for the Great Pumpkin to visit.
-It typically airs on ABC stations a week or a few days ahead of Halloween.
+Watch as Charlie Brown is invited to his first-ever Halloween party and Linus patiently waits for the Great Pumpkin to visit.

 This animated collection of eight Halloween stories from Scholastic brings tales of witches, ghosts, and other spooky stuff alive for your children to enjoy.
 A Very Brave Witch is based on a book by Alison McGhee, which tells the tale of a little witch who is surprised to find out how humans really celebrate Halloween.
 It's all done in a very mild way, making it a good choice for little ones.

-A gentle witch offers rides to a variety of animals on her increasingly crowded broom in Room on the Broom.
+A gentle witch offers rides to a variety of animals in Room on the Broom.
 Photo courtesy of Magic Light Pictures

 Based on Washington Irving’s The Legend of Sleepy Hollow, this animated short film is an often-overlooked Disney classic.
 Watch Brom Bones, disguised as the Headless Horseman, chase poor Ichabod Crane all around Sleepy Hollow.